 To boil it all down, it’s no longer enough to dominate a few words.
 What’s important is broad visibility across a topic.

-Make sure to read the other posts in our series, part 1: Writing for SEO: Search Engines are Changing and part 3: Writing for SEO: Topic Clusters and Pillar Content (NOT Keywords).
+Make sure to read the other posts in our series, part 1: Writing for SEO: Search Engines are Changing, part 3: Writing for SEO: Topic Clusters and Pillar Content (NOT Keywords), and part 4: Writing for SEO: Measuring the Success of Your Content.